mohapatrasakti04/Data-analyst-and-strategy-consultant/README.md

 Away from work I travel and shoot photography, chasing the same instinct in a different medium, looking for the frame or the place that says something the obvious view misses.

 ---

-## Currently

-Sharpening Python as my deliberate growth area, and studying business strategy frameworks as I work toward an MBA.
-Building this portfolio in public, one case study at a time.

----